 Columbia-Coulter Translational Research Partnership

-Through the Columbia-Coulter Translational Research Partnership, selected teams receive funding and guidance to advance nascent ideas from conception to proof-of-concept.
+Through the Columbia-Coulter Translational Research Partnership, selected teams receive funding and guidance to advance promising biomedical technology ideas from conception to proof-of-concept.
 The Partnership aims to better position these ideas for partnering with a commercial entity that will invest the necessary resources to bring the concept to market.

 The Partnership is led by the Department of Biomedical Engineering at the Fu Foundation School of Engineering and Applied Science, in collaboration with the Departments of Surgery, Orthopaedic Surgery and Radiology at Columbia University Medical Center, and Columbia Technology Ventures, the technology transfer office of Columbia University.
 This program is made possible by a generous grant from the Wallace H. Coulter Foundation and support of leadership from the Offices of the Executive Vice President for Research and the Provost.

 ELIGIBILITY: Eligible teams must include an engineer, preferably from Columbia's Fu Foundation School of Engineering and Applied Science with an affiliation to the Department of Biomedical Engineering, and a practicing clinician, preferably with an appointment at Columbia University Medical Center.
 If you need an engineering or clinical collaborator, we may be able to facilitate introductions.
 All technologies that may have a direct impact on human health will be considered (e.g. therapeutic drugs and devices, medical imaging, monitoring devices, biosensors, biomaterials, and platform technologies, etc.).
 However, the most relevant are those where time to market can be achieved in less than 10 years.

 All members of the team should be committed to commercialization objectives and be open to receiving mentorship, coaching, and oversight of their projects.